-Since the Brexit vote in June 2016, the Pound's decline in value has made overseas trips more expensive for UK consumers.
-A weaker Pound was one of the main contributors to the staycation boom in 2009, according to Mintel, and is expected to affect domestic UK travel, as consumers choose to holiday at home.
-Indeed, this effect coupled with broader Brexit uncertainties led to a slowdown in growth in overseas holidays over 2017 and 2018, with volumes rising by 4% and 1%, respectively.
-In contrast, volumes in the UK market experienced a healthy increase of 6% in 2017, followed by a decline of 2% in 2018.
+After the Brexit vote in June 2016, the Pound's decline in value made overseas trips more expensive for UK consumers.
+A weaker Pound was one of the main contributors to the staycation boom in 2009, according to Mintel, and this effect coupled with broader Brexit uncertainties led to a slowdown in growth in overseas holidays.
+Volumes in the UK market experienced a healthy increase of 6% in 2017, followed by a decline of 2% in 2018, and 4% rebound in 2019.